What is 4D printing?

 A look at what happens when you add 'transformation over time' to 3D printed objects

-3D printing is where digital blueprints are made into physical objects by building them layer by layer, but with a few simple changes, 4D printing can make things that change, grow and adapt post-production.
+Many are familiar with 3D printing, the process whereby digital blueprints are made into physical objects by building them layer by layer.
+However, add just a few simple changes to this process and you have 4D printing, which produces things that change, grow and adapt post-production.

 It sounds like a futuristic concept, but there are laboratory teams already running experiments with the technology.
 Where a 3D printing process will build something in layers, the 4D version will add a geometric code that informs the angles and dimensions of the object it builds.
 When an element is added, the object will contort to this predefined manner or state.